 Compared to thermostats of yore, all three of these smart devices are perfectly groomed sex gods, but of the three, the minimalist Tado looks the most 'techy'.
 It's not unattractive, but it is rather minimalist and stark.

-The Nest, by contrast looks like the kind of thermostat Apple might design – probably because designer and inventor Tony Fadell, its creator, was formerly of Apple.
+The Nest, by contrast looks like the kind of thermostat Apple might design – particularly in its slick white Nest Thermostat E form – probably because designer and inventor Tony Fadell, its creator, was formerly of Apple.

 Hive's Yves Behar-designed box is great too, but if you’re buying a thermostat on its looks, the Nest is the narrow winner here.